enkandikka/enkandikka/README.md

 [guns.lol](https://guns.lol/gemgd)

   dark/pro/comshippers dni

-I do not tolerate sharing harmful coping mechanisms, topics of or jokes about in public. this can harm other people in a similar situation!
+ I do not support sharing harmful coping mechanisms, topics of or jokes about in public. this can harm other people in a similar situation!

-if you believe you or someone you know is struggling, please reach out to someone.

-TEXT/CALL 211

-TEXT/CALL 988

-SAMHSA's National Helpline: 1-800-662-4357